-One of the newer and more popular updates to Facebook is the ability to create and promote events.
-While this largely started out as a way to let all of your friends know quickly and easily that you were hosting a Tailgating party before the big football game, it has now transformed into a powerful business tool.
+One of the newest and more popular updates to Facebook is the ability to create and promote online events.
+While Facebook events largely started out as a way to let all of your friends know quickly and easily that you were hosting a Tailgating party before the big football game, it has now transformed into a powerful business tool.

 Consider it this way.
-Your audience is already hanging out on Facebook and relying on events to keep them abreast of local happenings.
+Your audience is already hanging out on Facebook and relying on events to keep them abreast of local happenings and free events, but since the start of the pandemic, people are less inclined to venture out.
 People have grown to inherently trust Facebook and its recommendations with the uptick of "suggested posts."

 Not only is your audience already looking and trusting of events, they are waiting for to hear from you.
 As people select "Interested" or "Attending" on an event, Facebook immediately suggests several more "Related" events.

 What factors into Related events, you ask?
 A number of things!
 Location, popularity, selected keyword tags, and your dollars, as a starter.

 So, in the event you are considering adding Facebook Online Events into your Social Media Marketing strategy this year, here's a step by step guide!
 I will use the example of building an event for an Open House of a brand new build, but this is applicable to any online event you may be hosting in the near future!

 Step 1: Find your Company Facebook Page and Select "Event"

 First, select the Event option in your status update bar.